zhiminxiong/renderdoc/docs/behind_scenes/opengl_support.rst

 OpenGL ES capture and replay on Android is natively supported.
 For more information on how to capture with Android see :doc:`../how/how_android_capture`.

+On many drivers debugging vertex shaders will not be possible due to lack of driver feature support.

 OS X
 ----